wkoszek/me/source/blog/2012-03-27-book-the-soul-of-a-new-machine.md

 Not only does the history help you prevent mistakes from the past, but it also inspires to reuse some of the ideas of early giants.

-"The Soul Of A New Machine" I found on 2010 on the shelfs of unowned books in my company, but I didn't really have a motivation to read it back then.
+"The Soul Of A New Machine" I found on 2010 on the shelves of unowned books in my company, but I didn't really have a motivation to read it back then.
 I saved a title on my Amazon Wishlist.